chander-prakash/angular-json-parsing/README.md

-# angular-hangman
+# angular-angular-json-parsing
-This is a dummy angular hangman game example
+This is an example for Angular Json Parsing